Roll up your sleeves: Kids' turn arrives for COVID-19 shots

 ———

-Patty Nieberg in Denver; Angie Wang in Washington, D.C.; and Kate Brumback in Atlanta contributed.
+Patty Nieberg in Denver; Angie Wang in Washington, D.C.; Lauran Neergaard in Alexandria, Virginia, and Kate Brumback and Ron Harris in Atlanta contributed.

 ———